sunnykrGupta/sunnykrGupta.github.io/content/articles/B8-mongodb-in-k8s-statefulSets.md

 Create a file as `mongodb-maindb-service-stateful.yaml` and copy the following template.
 Replace `NAMESPACE_ID` with `daemonsl`, or whatever name you have defined, `DB_DISK` with `10Gi` and `shardX` & `ShardX` to `1` and then `2` and apply template two times to create two different statefulsets configuration.
 After deploying in kubernetes, we will have two statefulsets running with name as `mongodb-shard1` and `mongodb-shard2`

-Here again, We have created headless service and `VolumeClaimTemplates` which is requesting storageclass `fast` with storage capacity 10GB.
+Here again, We have created headless service and `VolumeClaimTemplates` which is requesting storageclass `fast` with storage capacity 10GB.kubectl apply -f tmp-ext4-gce-ssd-persistentvolume.yaml

 ```
 #mongodb-maindb-service-stateful.yaml